 May 19, 2023: Replaced SteelSeries Apex 7 TKL with NuPhy Halo96 [Halo65, Halo75] as 'Best Mid-Range RGB Keyboard'.
 Replaced Razer Huntsman Tournament Edition with Razer Huntsman Mini as 'Best Budget RGB Keyboard'.
 Replaced Razer Cynosa Chroma with Razer Cynosa V2 as 'Best Cheap RGB Keyboard'.

 Mar 24, 2023: We've replaced the Razer BlackWidow V3 Pro with the ROCCAT Vulcan II Max as our 'Best Upper Mid-Range RGB Keyboard' pick, as the Razer has recently risen in price, and the ROCCAT provides several unique RGB features the Razer doesn't.

-Our recommendations above are what we think are currently the best RGB keyboards for most people.
+Our recommendations above are what we think are currently the best RGB membrane and best RGB mechanical keyboards for most people.
 We factor in the price, feedback from our visitors, and availability.